 18. Variety of Food

-Sapa has a good selection of international restaurants, cafes and street food to choose from.
-P Cau May road houses many international food joints, while the street perpendicular and aligning with Sapa Square strings a walkway of Vietnamese street food, where you can sit in the open on plastic chairs on the sidewalk to eat.
+Sapa has a wide selection of international restaurants, cafes and street food.
+P Cau May road houses many international food joints and the street perpendicular with Sapa Square houses a string of Vietnamese street food, where you sit on plastic chairs, eating on the sidewalk.

 The food in Sapa bats eye-to-eye with Hanoi.
-So far, it’s the best food I’ve had my entire trip!
 The food was fresh, made with care and well-flavored.
 Below is my lunch at a cafe.
 Fresh tomato soup made from scratch.
 Delicious!

 VIDEO: Travel Survival Tips for Vietnam (below)